oracle/rewrite-recipes/rewrite-weblogic/README.md

 > [!TIP]
 > When upgrading your application to Spring Framework 6.2.x, you may have other libraries that need to be updated.
 You can include the recipe in the same command, like `org.hibernate`, or run other third-party libraries separately.
 For other examples, see the [tutorials](https://github.com/oracle-samples/weblogic-examples).

-#### **Spring Framework upgrade:** Upgrade applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1, Java 17, and Spring Framework 6.2.x
+#### **Spring Framework upgrade:** Upgrade applications to WebLogic Server 15.1.1, Jakarta EE 9.1, Java 17, and Spring Framework 6.2.x

 If your application is running with Spring Framework 5.x on WebLogic 12.x or 14.x, and you want to migrate to Spring Framework 6.2.x, add the Spring Framework recipe to the command: